VdoCipher/wp-vdocipher-customize/README.md

 <h1>Extend VdoCipher plugin</h1>

 <p>Using this plugin you can extend the VdoCipher WordPress plugin.
-This plugin requires the VdoCipher WordPress plugin to be installed.</p>
+This plugin requires the VdoCipher WordPress plugin version 1.26 or more to be installed.</p>
+<p>We have implemented the child theme - theme framework architecture, so that you can freely extend the VdoCipher plugin without having to worry about breaking changes when the main VdoCipher plugin updates.</p>
 <p>In this plugin, we provide functions for two use cases:</p>
 <ul>
   <li>Adding Chapters links over the player, so that user can skip ahead to the relevant time in the video</li>